-At a point in their working lives, many people experience a mid-career crisis, staying in jobs that they no longer find satisfying or rewarding.
+At some point in their working lives, many people experience a mid-career crisis, staying in jobs that they no longer find satisfying or rewarding.
 This typically occurs between 10 and 25 years in the same sector.
 Although it can be a stressful time, some methods of handling a career crisis can act as a catalyst to get you making moves toward a career you love, resulting in overall happiness and personal growth.

 Determine What Is Wrong or Missing